Saint Arsenije Sremac Serbian Orthodox Church: As other denominations (1968–1993)

+As a Serbian Orthodox church (1993–present)

 In December 1969, the Bishop of Eastern America and Canada Sava (Vuković) – as requested of him by a number of residents of Oshawa – gave his blessing for the formation of a Church and School Congregation to be named after Saint Arsenije Sremac.

-A number of Serb enthusiasts began the attempt to form a membership for the Church and School Congregation.
-As they didn't have the means to support a full-time priest, missionary priests would from time to time come to serve the Holy Liturgy in a rented church.
+A number of Serbian Canadian enthusiasts began the attempt to form a membership for the Church and School Congregation.
+As they didn't have the means to support a full-time priest, missionary priests would from time to time come to serve the Holy Liturgy in a rented Greek Orthodox church located at 261 Bloor Street East in Oshawa.
 This continued until the 1980s when the Church and School Congregation was closed and transferred over to the Saint Sava Serbian Orthodox Church and School Congregation of Toronto.

-With the formation of the Serbian Orthodox Eparchy of Canada and the instalment of its first bishop Georgije (Đokić), there was again a wish to renew Serbian Orthodox Church life in Oshawa and its surrounding regions.
-At the annual diocesan meeting in Hamilton on February 5, 1993, approval was given to form the Saint Arsenije Sremac Serbian Orthodox Church and School Congregation in its borders all the way to Kingston.
+With the formation of the Serbian Orthodox Eparchy of Canada and the instalment of its first bishop Georgije (Đokić), there was again a wish to renew Serbian Orthodox church life in Oshawa and its surrounding regions.
+At the annual diocesan meeting in Hamilton on February 5, 1993, approval was given to form the Saint Arsenije Sremac Serbian Orthodox Church and School Congregation in its current borders.
 On the same day, the Diocesan Council and Diocesan Court announced the decision to formally make this Church and School Congregation.

-Immediately upon forming the church community, it was decided to buy the Presbyterian church built 1859 in Whitby.
-The church was blessed on October 9, 1993 by Bishop Georgije.
-On the initiative of then-vice president of the Church and School Congregation Prvoslav Vujcic, the church was registered by the Town of Whitby as a heritage building.
-Before the blessing, the church was reordered for Orthodox usage.
+Immediately upon forming the church community, it was decided to buy the former Presbyterian church located at 508 Byron Street South on the intersection of St John Street West in downtown Whitby.
+In early May 1993, the church was purchased for $285,000 and was transferred on June 11, 1993.
+The church was consecrated on October 9, 1993 by Bishop Georgije.
+Before the consecration, the church interior was re-ordered for Orthodox usage.
 After the arrival of a full-time priest, the iconostasis was made by iconographer Dragomir "Dragan" Marunić.
-An altar was made along with two choir stands, places for candles and icons along with a church store.
-After that, with the donations of parishioners, everything else needed for an Orthodox church was bought.
-A cupola was installed in July 2012.
+An altar was made along with two choir stands, a church store and places for candles and icons.
+After that, with the donations of parishioners, everything else needed for an Orthodox church was ordered and purchased.
+The main noticeable remnants of the previous owners are the stained glass windows.